-Just like every other engine brand that uses a turbo, lack of proper maintenance is the #1 cause of turbo failure.
+Just like every other engine brand that uses a turbo, lack of proper maintenance is the #1 cause of Subaru turbo failure.
 That’s especially true when the vehicle is driven under extreme conditions like cold starts, hard acceleration, engine braking, driving short distances, stop and go driving or long drive in hot climates.
 Those driving conditions, along with the high heat generated by the turbo cause rapid oil breakdown.

-Subaru is not different.
+Subaru is no different.
 As the oil breaks down it uses up it anti-wear additives and thickens, reducing flow which then reduces cooling.
 As the cycle continues, the oil turns to sludge which clogs the banjo screen filters in the oil lines to the turbo bearings.
 A clogged screen dramatically reduces oil flow to the turbo.

 That’s why Subaru recommends oil changes at 3,750 miles on their early turbo equipped engines.
 If you neglect those oil changes, you’re setting yourself up for early turbo failure.